krisfremen/lazarus-ccr/applications/lazstats/README.txt

   pdf help files.
 - Create chm help from the original pdf help files of the original site, tool used: HelpNDoc.
+- Refactoring of code to write text output into a TStringList instead of to the memo of TOutputFrm directly.

 License
 -------